fewlaps/Picoleto/README.md

 <img src="icon.png" width="20%"/>

-Picoleto is the gentleman that will validate your Spanish identity documents(NIF,NIE,Passport),Spanish Phones(MobileLine and LandLine) and Spanish ZipCodes.
+Picoleto is the gentleman that will validate your Spanish documents:

+-Identity

+    -NIF
+    -NIE
+    -Passport

+-Phones

+    -MobileLine
+    -LandLine

+-ZipCodes

+## How does it works?

 Give him a document number, and he will tell you which kind of document it is and if it is a valid or a fake one!

-You can know the type of phone you're calling.
+Now You can do the same with phones and zipcodes!

-## How does it works?

 Validate a Document,Phone or ZipCode: